Delay and Redundancy in Lossless Source Coding: Introduction

-In a delay constrained setting, the traditional framework above admits two (related) limitations.
+In a delay constrained setting, the classical framework admits two (related) limitations.
 First, even within that framework, there is an apparent disparity between delay and block/phrase length.
-The reason block/phrase lengths are identified with delay in the first place is since a repeated use of the same code allows the source reproduction at block/phrase length intervals.
-However, the delay can sometimes be significantly shorter, for essentially the same reason: Consider a BV code of block length $n=kd$ obtained by concatenating $k$ short BV codes of block length $d$.
-Clearly, the decoder can reproduce symbols with a delay $d$, rather than the much larger delay $n$.
+The reason block/phrase lengths are identified with delay in the first place is since concatenating codewords allows the source reproduction at block/phrase length intervals.
+However, the delay can sometimes be significantly shorter, for essentially the same reason: Consider a BV code of block length $n=kd$ obtained by concatenating $k$ BV codes of block length $d$.
+Clearly, the decoder can reproduce symbols with a delay $d$, rather than the possibly much larger delay $n$.
 Waiting until the end of the block would mean the encoder is ``holding back'' bits it is already certain of, clearly an undesirable trait in a delay constrained setting.
-Of course, the redundancy associated with such an encoder still decays polynomially with $d$, which brings us to the second limitation.
-In the traditional setting, the encoder never looks beyond the end of the current block/phraes, in the sense that the source's prefix has no effect on the output of the encoder beyond that point.
+Of course, the redundancy associated with such an encoder in the limit of $k\to\infty$ still decays polynomially as a function of $d$, which brings us to the second limitation.
+In the memoryless classical framework, the encoder never looks beyond the end of the current block/phrase, in the sense that the source's prefix has no effect on the output of the encoder beyond that point\footnote{This assertion does not hold for sources with memory, where dependencies between phrases can be beneficial \cite{Tjalkens-Willems}.}.
 The encoder is therefore being ``reset'' roughly every $d$ symbols.
 Loosely speaking, the penalty incurred by forcing these regularly recurring reset points, is the source of the polynomial delay of the redundancy.